-This also includes scooters, which require a special licence to operate, but are typically a much easier and cheaper way to go than driving a car.
+This also includes scooters, which require a special licence to operate but are typically much easier and cheaper than driving a car.
 Most bicycles used for daily commutes are fondly known as mama-chari – inexpensive, plain and practical, often with a front basket.
-However, specialty bike shops sell popular mountain, road and cross-country bikes for those who prefer something a bit racier.
+However, speciality bike shops that sell popular mountain, road and cross-country bikes are also available.

 Taxis in Japan

 Taxis are popular transport options for those expats living in big cities without cars.
-Beware though that rates are very expensive and run up quickly.
-Also remember to never open or close a taxi’s door, as the driver controls the door.
-Most drivers likely won’t speak English, so it's best to know the destination in Japanese, or have the address written down to show them.
+Beware, though, that rates are costly and run up quickly.
+Many drivers don't speak English fluently, so it's best to know the destination in Japanese or have the address written down to show them.

 Driving in Japan

 Many people in Japan do own a car, and it may be necessary to have one's own vehicle in some parts of the country.
 This is generally not necessary in major cities, where owning a car can be more hassle than convenience.